chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/USB_Host/FWupgrade_Standalone/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F429xx devices.
+  - This application runs on STM32F429xx devices.

-  - This example has been tested with STMicroelectronics STM32F429I-Discovery RevB boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM32F429I-Discovery RevB boards and can be easily tailored to any other supported device and development board.